 Welcome to the Communication major!
 Our goal is to give you a wide range of classes that cover the broad spectrum of communication.
 We will teach you how to speak effectively in front of an audience and in a small group.
 You will learn how to reach a mass audience using public relations and marketing skills.
-Our theatre and film classes give you insight into the world of the performing arts.
-Most importantly, our students get hands-on practice through internships, PR/marketing campaigns, participation in plays and musicals and many other applied learning experiences.
+Most importantly, our students get hands-on practice through internships, PR/marketing campaigns, participation in plays and musicals, and in many other applied learning experiences.

-The communication major aims to promote an awareness of the complexities of the human communication process, to assist in the refinement of communication skills, and to encourage the free and responsible use of communication abilities and mediums.
-The study of communication is especially recommended for students who are considering future occupations or training in areas such as public relations, theatre, management, missions, journalism, counseling, the youth pastorate, marketing, consulting, law, media communications, personnel management, teaching, or the ministry.
+The Communication major aims to promote an awareness of the complexities of the human communication process, to assist in the refinement of communication skills, and to encourage the free and responsible use of communication abilities and mediums.
+The study of communication is especially recommended for students who are considering future occupations or training in areas such as public relations, management, missions, journalism, counseling, the youth pastorate, marketing, consulting, law, media communications, personnel management, teaching or the ministry.

 Examples of courses in this major:

 An examination of the process of communication and interpersonal relationships focusing on the role of the self, people perception, the environment, and the interaction of interpersonal orientations.
 Personal skills in resolving conflict and stimulating friendships are examined through exposure to theory, practical exercises, and the analysis of experiences in current relationships.

 This course explores moral reasoning and practice in the communication field as well as the major theoretical approaches to communication.
 Case studies will be used to examine truth-telling, business pressures, deception, fairness, privacy, social justice, and the relationship between ethics, theories and practice.
 Applications in advertising, the entertainment industry, politics and the church.